thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 If we take a closer look we can see that there's actually more to it.
 For instance for the `wrapper`, we run two animations in parallel one of which is the reusable animation we defined earlier.
 We can invoke a reusable animation with the `useAnimation()` method.
 While `AnimationOptions` are optional, we specify them to override the default input paramters.

 Furthermore, we can spot this special style property of `style('*')`.
 This will basically remove all of the special styling we have added (e.g. initial styles) and reset the state of the element.
 It's an equivalent of setting each value to `*`.
 This means that Angular will figure out the values at runtime.
-On top of that use the `stagger()` animation helper method to animate multiple elements with a timing gap in between each animated element.
+On top of that use the `stagger()` animation helper method to animate multiple elements with a time gap in between each animated element.

 #### Applying animations using @HostBinding()